This site requires a more recent version of Adobe Flash Player to function properly.

 Low/no calorie soft drinks are presently the worst performing category of the U.S. beverage market.
-Dr. Pepper Snapple uses the artificial sweetener "aspartame", which is considered unsafe, and also known to leave a bitter aftertaste.
-Due to this, sales of the company's TEN product lineup remained flat during 2013.
+Dr Pepper Snapple uses the artificial sweetener "aspartame," which has a negative customer perception, and is also known to leave a bitter aftertaste.
+Due to this, sales of the company's TEN product lineup declined 1% during 2014.

-Unless a safer alternative is used, Dr. Pepper Snapple's diet soda volumes might continue to fall.
+Unless a new alternative is found, Dr Pepper Snapple's diet soda volumes might continue to fall.

-Dr Pepper Snapple's market share in the North American might remain stagnant
+Dr Pepper Snapple's market share in the North America might remain stagnant

-Dr. Pepper has managed to nab only 0.4% market share from its competitors in four years.
-Going forward, we expect hardly any movement in the company's North America CSD market share of around 17%.
+Dr Pepper has managed to nab only 0.4% market share from its competitors in four years.
+Going forward, there could be hardly any movement in the company's North America CSD market share of 17%.

 Dr Pepper Snapple has a very limited exposure to emerging markets

-Dr Pepper Snapple derives 93% of its revenues from the U.S. and Canada out of which the U.S. constitutes 89%.
-Only 7% of the revenues are derived from the emerging economies of Mexico and Caribbean.
+Dr Pepper Snapple derives 92% of its revenues from the U.S. and Canada out of which the U.S. constitutes 88%.
+Only 8% of the revenues are derived from the emerging economies of Mexico and the Caribbean.
 In the U.S., the CSD market size is declining due to consumers predilection for healthier products.
-Unless the company invests significantly in Mexico and Caribbean, we believe that there is very limited upside to the company's valuation as developed markets are showing signs of saturation.
+Unless the company invests significantly in Mexico and the Caribbean, we believe that there is very limited upside to the company's valuation as developed markets are showing signs of saturation.